Rangers vs. Astros Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- The Rangers will hand the ball to Nathan Eovaldi (9-3) for his 17th start of the season.
+- The Rangers will hand the ball to Andrew Heaney (5-5) for his 16th start of the season.

-- Eovaldi has 16 starts in a row of five innings or more.
+- Heaney has two starts in a row of five innings or more.

-- He has made 16 appearances and finished five of them without allowing an earned run.
+- He has three appearances this season with zero earned runs allowed out of his 15 chances this season.

 |Opponent